 We want a language that’s open-source, with a liberal license.
 We want the speed of C with the dynamism of Ruby.
 We want a language that’s homoiconic, with true macros like Lisp, but with an obvious, familiar mathematical notation like Matlab.
 We want something as usable for general programming as Python, as easy for statistics as R, as natural for string processing as Perl, as powerful for linear algebra as Matlab, as good at glueing programs together as the shell.
 Something that is dirt simple to learn yet keeps the most serious hackers happy.
 We want it interactive and we want it compiled.

 While Python has been around for far longer than Julia, it is soon becoming the preferred choice by developers and programmers.
-In fact, according to a new survey, Python was named as the number one language that developers would be using if they weren't using Julia.
+In fact, according to a new survey, Python was named the number one language developers would be using if they weren’t using Julia.

-In this blog, we explore Julia vs Python and what may be the best choice for you.
+In this blog, we explore Julia vs. Python and what may be the best choice for you.

 1. Speed